-Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Risk of fraud in revenue and expenditure recognition Fraud risk/ Significant risk No change in risk or focus Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
-In the public sector, this requirement is modified by Practice Note 10 issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
-Misstatements due to fraud or error arising from management override of controls Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
-Collaborative arrangements Included in management override risk Last year was recorded as a separate inherent risk The joint arrangements operate with partners across the east midlands.
-There is a risk that the allocation of activity in the financial statements is not correctly recorded in their financial statements.
-Valuation of Property, Plant and Equipment Inherent risk No change in risk or focus These represent significant balances in the accounts and will be subject to valuation changes.
-Management is required to provide material judgemental inputs and apply estimation techniques to calculate the year-end balances recorded in the balance sheet.
-Hinckley Road explosion Inherent risk New this year On 25 February 2018 a large explosion occurred on Hinckley Road.
-The ongoing operation has resulted in significant ongoing costs for the Force.
-This increases the risk that provisions and amounts reflected in the 31 March 2018 statement of account are incomplete.
+Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Misstatements arising due to fraud or error Fraud risk/ Significant risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
+Incorrect recording of transaction and balances from Collaborative arrangements Significant risk No change in risk or focus Leicestershire Police host a number of joint arrangements and collaborative activity with Police forces across the East Midlands.
+There is a risk that the recording and allocation of costs, assets and liabilities associated with this activity in the financial statements is not correctly stated.
+Incorrect capitalization of revenue expenditure Significant risk No change in risk or focus There is the opportunity for the entity to reduce expenditure by incorrectly capitalizing revenue expenditure which would result in the overstatement of fixed assets and the understatement of expenditure.
+Valuation of Property, Plant and Equipment (PPE) Inherent risk No change in risk or focus Property, plant and equipment (PPE) represent a significant balance in the Group/PCC accounts and is subject to valuation changes, impairment reviews and depreciation charges.
+Material judgemental inputs and estimation techniques are required to calculate the year-end PPE balances held in the balance sheet.
+As Leicestershire Police's asset base is significant and the outputs from the valuer are subject to estimation, there is a higher inherent risk that PPE may be under/overstated or the associated accounting entries incorrectly posted.
+ISAs (UK and Ireland) 500 and 540 require us to undertake procedures on the use of experts and assumptions underlying fair value estimates.
 Valuation of Pension Liability Inherent risk No change in risk or focus Extensive disclosures are required in the financial statements regarding its membership of the Local Government Pension Scheme and the Police Pension Scheme.
 The valuation of this liability is based on an actuarial report and on work that involves significant estimation uncertainty.
-Earlier deadline for production of the financial statements Area of focus New this year The Accounts and Audit Regulations 2015 introduced a significant change in statutory deadlines from the 2017/18 financial year.
-The timetable for the preparation and approval of accounts will be brought forward with draft accounts needing to be prepared by 31 May and the publication of the accounts by 31 July.